jasmingg/mindSpace/README.md

 # 🧠 MindSpace

+🚧 Under Construction: URL To Be Released Soon...
-🚧 This app is a passion project built for learning and portfolio purposes.
+This app is a passion project built for learning and portfolio purposes.
 ---

 ## ✨ Current Features